oVirt/ovirt-site/source/infra/infrastructure-provided-by-project.html.md

 All available lists are found at <http://lists.ovirt.org/mailman/listinfo> .

-## Content website
+## Content website / wiki

-The project runs Wordpress at <http://ovirt.org> .

-Members of the Board and official projects have administrative, editorial, and author rights to the site to change and add content.

-## Wiki

-The project runs MediaWiki at <http://ovirt.org/wiki> .
+The project runs MediaWiki at <http://ovirt.org> .

 Details are found on [How to use this wiki](How to use this wiki).

+It is hosted on OpenShift.

 ## Source code management